Paebbels/pyVHDLParser/doc/index.rst

 * **Parsing**

-  * slice an input document into **tokens** and text **blocks** which are categorized
+  * Slice an input document into **tokens** and text **blocks** which are categorized in **groups** for fast indexing
-  * preserve case, whitespace and comments
+  * Preserve case, whitespace and comments
-  * recover on parsing errors
+  * Recover on parsing errors
-  * good error reporting / throw exceptions
+  * Good error reporting / throw exceptions

 * **Fast Processing**

-  * multi-pass parsing and analysis
+  * Multi-pass parsing and analysis
-  * delay analysis if not needed at current pass
+  * Delay analysis if not needed for current pass
-  * link tokens and blocks for fast-forward scanning
+  * Link tokens and blocks for fast-forward scanning (triple helix)

 * **Generic VHDL Language Model**

-  * Assemble a document-object-model (Code-DOM)
+  * Assemble a sourcecode document-object-model (Code-DOM)
   * Provide an API for code introspection
+  * Provide an API for code modification / transformation

 See chapter :ref:`goal` for details.